TCC Logo

 2. Freedom21.com is a secure site, with the exception of the opening page.
 This page is left unsecured because to do otherwise would inhibit access.
 In addition, the first page is simply an advertising page and no personal information is requested or stored.

 4. Checks may be accepted for subscriptions under the following conditions.
 First, the check must be for a full year’s subscription in the amount of $75.
 The check must be made payable to Freedom21 Communications and mailed to 50A South Third Street, Suite 1,Warrenton, VA 20186.
-Only after the check is received and deposited can the membership sign up process begin.
-Freedom 21 Communications will need to contact you for that purpose, so you must provide contact information with the check.
-All cancellation and refund policies listed above apply.

 6. One of the main purposes for the establishment of Freedom21.com is to help provide financial support to Freedom organizations, Internet news sites, radio programs and publications.
-If your organization would like to be considered as a participating organization it will be necessary to provide Freedom21.com with your organization’s name, website information (for our links page) contact information (including address) and a taxpayer ID number or Social Security # of an official in the organization.
-That information is required because the $2 per subscriber, per month going to Freedom21.com participating organizations is not a donation, but will be considered a commission to the receiving organization.
-The Internal Revenue Service requires Freedom21.com to file a form 1099 to each organization which receives such funds during the year.
-Freedom21.com has the sole right to decide eligibility for participating organizations.
+If your organization would like to be considered as a participating organization it will be necessary to provide Freedom21.com with your organization’s name, website information (for our links page) contact information (including address)

 Three Strikes Against Roberts as Umpire | September 14, 2005